shmex-j/cinema-service/README.md

 ### Web

 Apache Tomcat 9.0.68 as web server.
 Spring MVC as web framework, javax Servlet API version 4.0.1 .
-Jakson databind version 2.14.0
+Jackson databind version 2.14.0

 ### Security

 Spring Security to manage authentication and authorization

-### Persistance
+### Persistence

 Hibernate ORM version 5.4.23.FINAL.
 MySql connector version 8.0.22

 ### Other

 Apache Commons 2.8.0.
-Javax annotaton API 1.3.2.
+Javax annotation API 1.3.2.
 Apache Maven as build platform

 ## SetUp guide

 ### Prerequisites

 You must have JDK at least 11 version, and maven installed to build and launch the application, and Git to clone repository.
-Also you shoud have Tomcat installed to run application Also you should install MySql with Workbench and CLI to create MySql database, or use another solution like remote MySql repository services.
+Also, you should have Tomcat installed to run application Also you should install MySql with Workbench and CLI to create MySql database, or use another solution like remote MySql repository services.

 - [JDK installation instruction for Windows](https://access.redhat.com/documentation/en-us/openjdk/11/html-single/installing_and_using_openjdk_11_for_windows/index)